How to Use Logs as Edging For Plants & Make a Wall Trellis

-We purchased some eye screws and already had wire from another project so we could but something that would grow upward and outward to cover the space.
-We Also purchased some wood stakes for the border.
+We purchased some eye screws and already had a wire from another project so we could buy something that would grow upward and outward to cover the space.
+We also purchased some wood stakes for the border.

 It was simple to attach the eye screws to the wood.

 And run the wire from one side to the other.